Start Here

 What to Expect

 We won’t teach you how to code.
 We’ll teach you how to teach yourself and nudge you in the right direction.
 You have to do it yourself if you want to have any chance of succeeding in a real job.
-Even if you pay us a lot of money to be your full-time code teacher, if you don’t learn how to learn on your own you don’t have a chance in this industry.
+Even if you hired us to be your full-time code teacher, if you don’t learn how to learn on your own you don’t have a chance in this industry.

 That being said, you will have all the support needed to go from beginner to advanced.
 You’ll never be alone.
 If you get lost or stuck during your journey, you’ll always find help in our Discord community.
-The things we can help you with are: a clear pathway, feedback on your journey, organization and community.
+Here's what we can help you with: a clear pathway, feedback on your journey and community.

 Community

-Learning how to code, you’ll spend hour upon hour by yourself, in front of your computer, banging your head against the wall, solving problems.
+Have you ever heard that it takes ten thousand hours to achieve mastery?
+That applies to programming too.
+During your journey you’ll spend countless hours by yourself in front of your computer, banging your head against the wall, solving problems and creating beautiful applications.
 Chances are you’ll feel lonely and isolated at times.
 It makes a difference connecting with people that are going through the same.
 You’re not alone!
 We’re here to help.
 Join us on Discord and if the link isn’t working add me and send me a personal message at pablocappuccino#4729.
 No message will be left unanswered.

 Clear Pathway